Consolider/CMDb/README.md

 ## Functions
 - Filtering on types.
 Movies, Series and Actors
+- Clickable cards on each type for more information
 - Searchbar on each page that search within the type.
 Type Movies -> Search Movies etc.

 ---